Let’s talk about you for a moment.

 For many writers, figuring out the WHY is often baked into the process of writing a first draft.
 There is no wrong way to go about this.
 You will likely continue to hone your answer as you write your book.
 Your drafts will only get stronger as you develop more clarity around your WHY.

-You can apply the AND SO? method to your characters in order to dig to a deeper on any level of your book.
+You can apply the AND SO? method to your characters in order to dig deeper on any level of your book.

 Donald Maass, agent and author of The Emotional Craft of Fiction, advises writers to discard the first emotion they imagine that a character may be feeling, and write the scene from the second or third emotion you're able to uncover.